hunan-rostomyan/codeguides/Dev/Frontend/Reviews/151 Notes.md

 - Function names are sometimes misleading.
 For example, `changeTextOfNode` sounds like a function that mutates something, but it turns out that it also returns a value.
 It's of course possible to have a mutator that also returns a meaningful value, but such functions are not easy to understand or test.

-- High *cyclomatic complexity* makes functions hard to understand, hard to test.
+- High [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity#Definition) makes functions hard to understand, hard to test.
 Try to keep branching to the minimum.

 - I noticed a strange use of `filter`, where besides returning from the callback, you were also mutating state.
 I don't think in this particular case there is anything buggy going on, but doing so is a very dangerous thing.
-It can lead to a problem known as *"iterator invalidation"*, which usually happens when one mutates the collection one is iterating over.
+It can lead to a problem known as [iterator invalidation](http://stackoverflow.com/q/16904454/2672370), which usually happens when one mutates the collection one is iterating over.

 - Instead of `filter`, it's often more readable to use Underscore's `_.where` and `_.findWhere` utilities.